 Discussing assignments with your classmates is allowed and encouraged, but it is important that every student get practice working on these problems.
 This means that all the work you turn in must be your own.
 You must devise and write your own solutions and carry out your own tests.
 The general policy on homework collaboration is:

-2. If you are stuck after doing so, you may ask for help from another student.
-(Or from a friend, Stack Overflow, or any other source.)
-You may discuss strategies to solve the problem, but you may not look at their code, nor may they spell out the solution to you step-by-step.
+- If you are stuck after doing so, you may ask for help from the instructor or TA.
+You may discuss strategies to solve the problem with a fellow student in the class (though not with people outside the class or with LLMs), but you may not look at their code, nor may they spell out the solution to you step-by-step.

 This also applies in reverse: if someone approaches you for help, you must not provide it unless they have already attempted to solve the problem, and you may not share your code or spell out the solution step-by-step.